 - Most of the Punta Gallinas tours last 3 days / 2 nights

-- You stay 2 nights in Punta Gallinas, or 1 night in Cabo de la Vela and 1 night in Punta Gallinas.
+- 1 night in Cabo de la Vela and 1 night in Punta Gallinas.

 You can also ask around in order to meet a local with a private jeep.
 They will offer you to be your driver for 2 days.
 But, the price would be expensive if you’re alone.
 In a group, you can pay as little as 150 000 COP each – only for the 3 days transport.

-Book a Punta Gallinas tour from Cabo de la Vela (+)
+Tour to Punta Gallinas from Cabo de la Vela

 You don’t need to book it in advance.
 You don’t even have to look for it.
 A local will come to you within an hour.